-Myth: "People who are overweight eventually get diabetes."
+Myth: "People who are overweight or obese eventually get diabetes."

 Fact: Being overweight is just one risk factor for developing diabetes.
 There are other factors, such as family history, race or ethnicity, and age.
 By knowing all of the risk factors, you may better understand your overall risk and what you can do to improve your health.

 Myth: "Eating too much sugar can cause type 2 diabetes."

 Fact: As mentioned above, weight gain is one risk factor for getting diabetes.
 Taking in too many calories causes an increase in weight.
 Drinking sugary drinks is one way to take in extra calories.

 The American Diabetes Association recommends not drinking a lot of sugary drinks.

 - Regular (non-diet) sodas